 The human lens focuses light from objects onto your retina and at a young age, it is typically clear.
 As the lens matures, cloudy imperfections, or cataracts, may develop in the lens.
 These cataracts obstruct the incoming light rays.
-Cataracts are common as we age, and as with any condition, a wide variation in degree of severity exists.
+Cataracts are common as we age, and as with any condition, a wide variation in the ee of severity exists.
 While typically age-related, cataracts can occur in younger individuals who have been exposed to certain medications, are diabetic or due to genetic influences.

 In the early stages of cataract, one may perceive a glare or limited loss of clarity in certain visually stressful situations.
 However, as the cataract matures, the loss of vision becomes increasingly prevalent and problematic.